madScientist10/aris_assignment_EAI/README.md

 - Both models are given the problem and take turns to solve it, each time reviewing the previous model's response and improving it, until they converge to a common solution within a specified number of steps.
 - Since this approach required manual design, using lm-eval-harness was not applicable, so accuracy was measured manually, by processing the final response string to extract the resulting scalar value and comparing it with the ground truth result.

-## To Run

-- To run from scratch, simply run debate_model.ipynb.
-It will run the initial evaluations, fine-tuning, and proceed to solve the GSM8K with the proposed debate/collaboration methodology.
-An HF token to upload those models to HF is required.
-- The debate model will use the original models instead of the fine-tuned ones due to better performance, since fine-tuning was very short and performance did not improve, as mentioned in notes below.
-- To run the debate model, simply load the libraries at the beginning of the notebook, and then run the last two cells.

 ## Implementation Notes

 - Due to memory limitations, Llama was loaded and used as a quantized model with 4-bit precision at all steps of the process, in order to fit in the available memory.